ObolNetwork/terraform-charon-relay/README.md

-# Relay Deployment Guide
+# Charon Relay
-This terraform module deploys a public relay cluster for the Obol DVT cluster
+Terraform module to deploy a charon public relay.

 ## Deployment Architecture
-To deploy a DVT public relay, we use the following pieces of infrastracture:
+This module deploys the following infrastructure:
-- HAProxy as reverse proxy in front of the charon relay nodes
+- HAProxy (reverse proxy) in front of the charon relay nodes
-- The haproxy is assigned a static public IP
-- The harpoxy uses cluster-name in the request header as sticky session between the charon cluster and the corresponding relay node
+- The harpoxy uses the `cluster-name` to establish a sticky session between the charon cluster nodes and the relay server
-- 1 or more charon instances deployed in relay mode
+- One or more charon instances started in relay mode and deployed as Kubernetes statefulsets.
-- Each instance is assigned a public static IP

-## Requirements
+## Prerequisites
-- Terraform v0.12.x or higher
+- Terraform v1.3 or higher
 - A valid domain name (i.e obol.tech)
-- An operational Kubernetes cluster.
-This module is tested with both GKE and EKS
+- An operational Kubernetes cluster (GKE and EKS are only supported)
 - Kubernetes add-ons: nginx-ingress, external-dns, and cert-manager.

-## Usage with GCP
-Please refer to examples/gcp

-## Usage with AWS
+## How to use
-Please refer to examples/aws
+Please refer to the examples directory for AWS and GCP use cases.